Japan student group injects new exuberance into anti-war protests

 The students are already eyeing a July 2016 upper house election, when the voting age will be lowered to 18 from 20, as a chance to weaken the LDP's grip on power.

-"This is not a top-down movement, mobilised by the leaders of certain groups," Okuda said.
+"This is not a top-down movement, mobilized by the leaders of certain groups," Okuda said.
 "No one can stop people who have begun to think and take action as individuals."

 (Additional reporting by Kiyoshi Takenaka and Yuki Shibata; Editing by Nick Macfie)